Completing the Fifth PN Precision Frontier via the EFT of Spinning Gravitating Objects: Introduction

-These different sectors with spins at the $5$PN order required an extension of the EFT of a spinning particle from \cite{Levi:2015msa} beyond linear order in the curvature.
+These different sectors with spins at the $5$PN order required an extension of the effective action of a spinning particle from our \cite{Levi:2015msa}, beyond linear order in the curvature.
 Similar to the milestone in the point-mass sector at this order, the extension of theory for spin uncovers yet another novel level of intricacy in the finite-size effects as of this order.
 In the quadratic-in-spin sectors we discovered a new tidal effect \cite{Kim:2021rfj} that is unique to the presence of spin.
-Yet, another type of new effect was featured in \cite{Levi:2020lfn}.
-In section \ref{finaltheory} of this paper after we review the EFT of higher spin in gravity, we discuss these new finite-size effects with a broader perspective, and generalize their different notions.
-In section \ref{lagsandhams} we derive the reduced actions and general Hamiltonians of the NLO quartic-in-spin sectors resulting from the generalized effective actions computed in \cite{Levi:2020lfn}, which consist of no less than $12$ subsectors.
+Yet, another type of new effect was featured first in \cite{Levi:2020lfn}.
+In section \ref{finaltheory} of this paper after we review the EFT of higher spin in gravity, we discuss these new finite-size effects in a broader perspective, and generalize their different notions.
+In section \ref{lagsandhams} we derive the reduced interaction potentials and general Hamiltonians of the NLO quartic-in-spin sectors, resulting from the generalized actions computed via EFT in \cite{Levi:2020lfn}, which consist of no less than $12$ subsectors.
 In section \ref{poincareupto5pn} we proceed to validate our general Hamiltonians across all sectors with spins at the $5$PN order via a derivation of the full Poincar\'e algebra.
-In that we find the global Poincar\'e invariants of the binary system, and carry out a highly non-trivial consistency check for the Hamiltonians in arbitrary reference frames at the same time.
-Notably, the N$^3$LO sectors, particularly those that are quadratic in the spin, required a significant scaling of the approach to solve the Poincar\'e algebra.
+In that we find the global Poincar\'e invariants of the binary system, and at the same time carry out a highly non-trivial consistency check for the general Hamiltonians in arbitrary reference frames.
+Notably, the N$^3$LO sectors, particularly those that are quadratic in the spin, required a significant scaling of the approach to solve for the Poincar\'e algebra.